GoogleCloudPlatform/gcp-service-broker/docs/custom-services.md

 The following string interpolation functions are available for use:

+* `assert(condition_bool, message_string) -> bool`
+  * If the condition is false, then an error will be raised to the user containing `message_string`.
+  * Avoid using this function.
+Instead, try to make it so your users can't get into a bad state to begin with.
+See the "design guidelines" section.
+  * In the words of [PEP-20](https://www.python.org/dev/peps/pep-0020/):
+    * If the implementation is hard to explain, it's a bad idea.
+    * If the implementation is easy to explain, it may be a good idea.
 * `time.nano() -> string`
   * This function returns the current UNIX time in nanoseconds as a decimal string.
+* `regexp.matches(regex_string, string) -> bool`
+  * Checks if the string matches the given regex.
 * `str.truncate(count, string) -> string`
   * Trims the given string to be at most `count` characters long.
   * If the string is already shorter, nothing is changed.